ziatdinovmax/pyroVED/README.md

 pytest tests
 ```

-If this is your first time contributing to an open-source project, we highly recommend to start with reading these very nice and detailed [guidelines](https://github.com/firstcontributions/first-contributions).
+If this is your first time contributing to an open-source project, we highly recommend starting by familiarizing yourself with these very nice and detailed contribution [guidelines](https://github.com/firstcontributions/first-contributions).